 What exactly is swimming?

 Although it appears to be a simple question, it is important to be specific.
 Moving your body through water (a moderately viscous fluid) that is either still (as in a swimming pool) or turbulent (as in the ocean) or somewhere in between is what swimming is all about.
-If you’re swimming completely beneath the surface (as in scuba diving), you’ll be moving through relatively calm water; at other times, you’ll be moving along at the more turbulent interface between air and water, with your legs, arms, head, and body moving from one element to the other and back again, speeding up or slowing down as they cross the border between the two elements.
+If you’re swimming completely beneath the surface (as in scuba diving website link), you’ll be moving through relatively calm water; at other times, you’ll be moving along at the more turbulent interface between air and water, with your legs, arms, head, and body moving from one element to the other and back again, speeding up or slowing down as they cross the border between the two elements.

 Water vs. air is a debate that continues to this day.